You’ve got perfect soil, a level yard, consistent rainfall, and everything grows beautifully, right?

 Raised beds can solve all of these problems and more.
 Wood is a popular choice for building plant boxes because it’s fairly inexpensive, readily available, and lasts quite a few years.
 But you do have to choose carefully to avoid contaminating the soil and find a eco-friendly source.

-- I now use 1″ pine boards and never apply paints or stains (to ensure food-growing safety).
+- I now use 1″ pine boards because they are readily available in my area.
 The wood gets a lovely, rustic barn board patina after just one season.

 Raised Bed Revolution by Tara Nolan